 ABSTRACT

 Purpose – Covid-19 Pandemic has urged all stakeholders in education working together to restore the education system so that continuous learning opportunities are provided to all students.
-During this difficult time, teachers are pressurized to continue learn new skills to adapt and mastery technology-assisted teaching practices and be more creative to ensure students remain engaged in learning.
-Thus, this study aimed to investigate the influence of headmasters’ sustainable leadership practices towards teachers’ learning organizations practices at Indigenous Primary Schools, Malaysia.
+During this difficult time, teachers are pressurized to continue to learn new skills to adapt and show mastery of technology-assisted teaching practices and be more creative to ensure students remain engaged in learning.
+Thus, this study aimed to investigate the influence of headmasters’ sustainable leadership practices toward teachers’ learning organizations practices at Indigenous Primary Schools, Malaysia.

 Methodology – A survey-based quantitative research design was utilized in this study.
 A total of 518 teachers were sampled using the SLQ and DLOQ instruments.
 Consequently, SPSS 25.0 was utilised to determine the reliability (alpha Cronbach), descriptive (respondent’s demographics) and inferential statistics (simple linear regression).